 The Office of Teacher Education offers TC tuition vouchers to Cooperating Teachers who host TC student teachers.
 This benefit encourages New York City teachers to explore course offerings here at TC, supports the funding of doctoral students who are also acting as cooperating teachers, and tightens the couplings between Teachers College and our partner schools.
 CT Vouchers are valid for only four semesters after the semester in which a CT hosted a student teacher.

 If you are interested in applying for a CT Voucher, please read this document carefully!

 Do not complete this form until you have formally registered for a course through the myTC portal.
 For details on how to do this, including steps for applying to be a non-degree candidate, please see our Policies and Procedures for Tuition Vouchers document (above).

-We are pleased to announce a new benefit for Cooperating Teachers!
-Beginning in Spring 2019, CTs who have hosted a student teacher in one of the previous four semesters may apply for a full semester of access to the Teachers College Library system’s online resources.
+Cooperating Teachers who have hosted a student teacher in one of the previous four semesters may apply for a full semester of access to the Teachers College Library system’s online resources.
 The Library system is able to grant access to 10 Cooperating Teachers per semester, and access will be granted on a first-come, first-served basis to Cooperating Teachers who meet the criteria for this opportunity.

 If you are interested in applying for the TC Library Benefit, please read this document carefully!

 Please do not complete this application until you have completed a semester of service as a Cooperating Teacher.
 See the CT Library Benefit Policies (above) for details.

 Teachers College adheres to several Cooperating Teacher eligibility requirements, which reflect city and state guidelines: